timur-harin/Sum24FlutterCourse/README.md

 - [Middle Individual Assignment](/lib/templates/middleAssignment/README.md): The Contrast Shower Companion app.

-Students are tasked with creating an app to guide users through contrast shower sessions, with functionality to save it in localstorage and navigate between pages
+Students are tasked with creating an app to guide users through contrast shower sessions, with functionality to save it in local-storage and navigate between pages

 - [Final Assignment](/lib/templates/project/README.md): Healthy app